xoxzo/blog.xoxzo.com/content/Industry/long-sms-is-not-sms-en.md

 But please note that SMS has own regulation that can fit only up to 70 letters (non-ASCII) and this is true in the whole wide world, no matter which service you use.
 In case you find your vender's sending page says they can accept the message longer than that, the message will be devided on sending and you will be charged for exactly the number of messages divided.
 There is no assurance that those divided messages are to be delivered in the order as you sent.

-**SMS is an effective tool to send a short message that will trigger an intuitive action SMS.** If the marketing SMS is delivered with a long message like an email, which also was in multiple diviced message unfortunately sometimes not in the right order... that would lower the Customer Experience (UX) for sure, as well as the recipient would never read the SMM from you.
+**SMS is an effective tool to send a short message that will trigger an intuitive action.** If the marketing SMS is delivered with a long message like an email, which also was in multiple diviced message unfortunately sometimes not in the right order... that would lower the Customer Experience (UX) for sure, as well as the recipient would never read the SMS from you.

 ## SMS cost 800 times more
 SMS sending costs JPY 10 - 20/message while the email does only JPY 0.025 with well established service.